apache/flink/docs/ops/deployment/docker.zh.md

 * `flink:latest` → `flink:<latest-flink>-scala_<latest-scala>`
 * `flink:1.11` → `flink:1.11.<latest-flink-1.11>-scala_2.11`

-<span class="label label-info">Note</span> Prio to Flink 1.5 version, Hadoop dependencies were always bundled with Flink.
+<span class="label label-info">Note</span> Prior to Flink 1.5 version, Hadoop dependencies were always bundled with Flink.
 You can see that certain tags include the version of Hadoop, e.g. (e.g. `-hadoop28`).
 Beginning with Flink 1.5, image tags that omit the Hadoop version correspond to Hadoop-free releases of Flink that do not include a bundled Hadoop distribution.

-## How to run Flink image
+## How to run a Flink image

 The Flink image contains a regular Flink distribution with its default configuration and a standard entry point script.
 You can run its entry point in the following modes: